 Students make the most of the sunny Pacific Northwest summers, fanning throughout the region to hike, bike, climb, study in the wilderness, study on the beach, volunteer their skills, reflect, party, and harvest wild plants.
 See a collection of their summer postcards.

 Each August, naturopathic students, alumni and friends gather for a weekend of camping to celebrate the healing power of nature — the vis medicatrix naturae.
 They eat delicious organic food, make new friends around the campfire, hear talks from elders in the profession, and enjoy sweat tents and hydrotherapy baths, all in the beautiful Cascade foothills.
 Revival is a student-led event not organized by the University.
-See more photos and a student's Revival story.

 Student Council makes sure everyone has a chance to get down and get to know each other with the First Friday dance party each September.
 Free food, free beer, costumes, games, prizes, dancing, a DJ and a photo booth all add to the fun.